U.S. Treasury No. 2 nominee Adeyemo urges get-tough attitude on China

-WASHINGTON (Reuters) - Wally Adeyemo, President Joe Biden’s nominee for the No. 2 job at the U.S. Treasury, on Tuesday said Washington should work with allies to hold China accountable to international rules to ensure a level playing field for companies in the United States and elsewhere.
+WASHINGTON (Reuters) - Wally Adeyemo, President Joe Biden’s nominee as deputy Treasury secretary, on Tuesday said Washington should work with allies to hold China accountable to international rules to ensure a level playing field for companies in the United States and elsewhere.

 “China is our top strategic competitor,” Adeyemo told a confirmation hearing before the Senate Finance Committee.
 “Where China is not willing to play on a level playing field, it’s important that we hold them accountable in the international system,” Adeyemo said, adding that taking such action with other countries would better “demonstrate to the Chinese that they’re isolated when they violate the rules.”